microsoft/MixedReality-WebRTC/README.md

 <h2><b><span style="color:red">Caution</span></b></h2>

-<span style="color:red">**WebRTC has been deprecated.
-We're no longer committing development resources to the MR-WebRTC project, taking pull requests for it, or planning a replacement for it.**</span>
+<span style="color:red">**MR-WebRTC has been deprecated.
+We're no longer committing development resources to it, taking pull requests for it, or planning a replacement for it.**</span>

-If you want to continue updating it, you must fork and maintain your own branch.

 Known issues with the current branch:

+- If you want to continue updating it, you must fork and maintain your own branch.
-**Camera performance**: The camera won't work if other applications are using it (for example, Guides, RA).
+- **Camera performance**: The camera won't work if other applications are using it (for example, Guides, RA).
-**Camera share mode**: There's a workaround for this--you can open in exclusive mode.
+- **Camera share mode**: There's a workaround for this--you can open in exclusive mode.
-**Arm64**: Not supported by Google.
-Can't be used without significant work.
+- **Arm64**: Not supported by Google.
-**H.265**: Not supported by Google.
+- **H.265**: Not supported by Google.
 Can't be used without significant work.

 ## Download